The C++ Mathematical Expression Toolkit Library (ExprTk) is a simple

 C++ Mathematical Expression Library License

-Free use of the C++ Mathematical Expression Library is permitted under the guidelines and in accordance with the most current
+Free use of the C++ Mathematical Expression Library is permitted under the guidelines and in accordance with the MIT License.

 The C++ Mathematical Expression Library implementation is compatible with the following C++ compilers: